pachi81/GlucoDataHandler/SOURCES.md

 # Dexcom Share

-To receive data from Dexcom Share servers:
+To receive data from Dexcom Share:

 In the **Dexcom App**:
 - Create a follower